Charles Assemekang

+Charles Assemekang (16 June 1926 – 8 December 1999) was a Congolese politician.

+Biography

-Charles Assemekang (born June 16, 1926 in Souanké) was a Congolese politician.
-He was educated at the Institut des hautes études d'Outre-Mer and obtained a doctorate in Law.
+Charles Assemekang was born in Souanké on 16 June 1926.
+He was educated at the Institut des hautes études d'Outre-Mer and obtained a doctorate in law.
 He became president of the Supreme Court of the Republic of the Congo.
 In 1969 he was named Minister of Foreign Affairs.
 He was also a Central Committee member of the Congolese Party of Labour.
 In December 1971 his political career was cut short, as he was expelled from the party for 'occult practices'.
+He died in Bondy, France on 8 December 1999, at the age of 73.